 This will have an impact on the secondary market for sure.
 The secondary segment of real estate does not attract any kind of GST.
 But, this also depends on the properties that are completed.
 As a home buyer, you will have to evaluate the options of buying a flat.
 You will have to look for projects that are ready to move in with the certificate.
 The first purchase units will fall under the bracket of 12% GST.
 This can also affect the sales of flats.
 There needs to be a system that is completely transparent for buyers and real estate developers.

 Impact on unsold inventory

 The unsold flats in the primary market of real estate are going to increase in the future.
 Most homebuyers will consider resale or ready to move in units now.
 As these units are exempt from GST, homebuyers will give it more preference.
 GST that is levied on ready to move flats without the completion certificate will have added costs.
 Now, most developers have no choice but to accept the rates and costs as they are.
 A real estate developer wants to sell flat and a buyer needs to purchase a flat so there has to be a way out somewhere.

 To sum up

-Goods and Services Tax has hugely influenced every market.
-It will surely make an impact on real estate too.
+GST has hugely influenced every market.
+It will surely make an impact on the real estate too.
 For now, a home buyer and real estate developer both are confused regarding the bracket of actual rates.
 As a home buyer, you can seek some advantage in the purchase of flats that are ready to move in.
-There will be further clarity on this in future.
+There will be further clarity on this in the future.
 Affordable housing will become strong and there will be an increase in the sales of flats.
 As a home buyer just understand the rates before you buy a flat.
 As a real estate developer, you need to be transparent regarding the GST tax.